-Under Australian law, a penalty unit (often abbreviated to ‘PU’) is an amount of money used as a basis to calculate the monetary penalties and fines for many breaches of laws.
-To determine the amount to be paid as a fine, the value of the penalty unit is multiplied by the number of penalty units that are set for the offence.
+Under Australian law, a penalty unit (PU) is an amount of money used as a basis to calculate the monetary penalties and fines for many breaches of laws.
+To determine the amount to be paid as a fine, the value of the PU is multiplied by the number of PUs that are set for the offence.

-Each state and territory, as well as the Commonwealth, has its own penalty unit value.
+Each state and territory, as well as the Commonwealth, has its own PU value.
 The value, and the way in which, or the frequency with which, the penalty unit value is set differs between the jurisdictions.

-South Australia is something of an exception to the system of penalty units in Australia.
-In that state, fines are still set in the legislation in dollar terms, rather than by penalty unit, under each individual law.
+South Australia is something of an exception to the system of PUs in Australia.
+In that state, fines are still set in the legislation in dollar terms, rather than in a number of PUs, under each individual law.

-In New South Wales, the value of a penalty unit is set out in the Crimes (Sentencing Procedure) Act 1999, section 17.
-One penalty unit is currently equal to $110.00.
+In New South Wales, the value of a PU is set out in the Crimes (Sentencing Procedure) Act 1999, section 17.
 Because the value is contained in the Act, any change will require an amendment by Parliament, though only to one piece of legislation.

 Where most times the maximum penalties for offences are set out in individual laws, in NSW, for offences at common law or by indictment, the penalty is ‘at large’, meaning there is no set maximum, although case law suggests a fine cannot be excessive in the circumstances (see Smith v The Queen (1991) 25 NSWLR 1).

-The means by which penalty units are calculated in Queensland is found in the Penalties and Sentences Act 1992.
+The means by which PUs are calculated in Queensland is found in the Penalties and Sentences Act 1992.

-The penalty unit value is increased each year by 3.5% unless the Treasurer chooses another amount before 1 March.
+The PU value is increased each year by 3.5% unless the Treasurer chooses another amount before 1 March.

 When calculating the total fine due: